Biostatistics-Unit-HT/flanders_r/README.md

 BiocManager::install("scrnaseq")

 # Install the flanders package
-# You might need the devtools package if not installed.
+# You need the devtools package if not installed.
 install.packages("devtools")
+devtools::install_github("anndata/anndataR")
 devtools::install_github("Biostatistics-Unit-HT/flanders")
 ```
 This guide installs all dependencies from CRAN and Bioconductor for a straightforward R-based setup.